 Mark Noll

-Professor of History Emeritus of Notre Dame and author of "In The Beginning Was the Word: The Bible in American Public Life, 1492-1783" (Oxford, 2015), "America's God: From Jonathan Edwards to Abraham Lincoln" (Oxford, 2005).
+Professor of History Emeritus of the University of Notre Dame and author of "In The Beginning Was the Word: The Bible in American Public Life, 1492-1783" (Oxford, 2015), "America's God: From Jonathan Edwards to Abraham Lincoln" (Oxford, 2005).

 Jonathan Sarna